pnp/powershell/documentation/Get-PnPFileSharingLink.md

 ## DESCRIPTION

-Retrieves sharing links for a file.
+Retrieves sharing links for a file or list item.

 ## EXAMPLES